 *To be provided by authors: With the substrate already having been at 730 °C for 5 minutes, screen capture footage of waiting with the substrate temperature displayed for 2-3 seconds, and then switching to the RHEED software and starting to record the RHEED pattern.

 Authors: If the system runs this process automatically, does it have a countdown timer for the 5-minute wait?
+It is controlled manually.

 When the pattern changes from 3D mode to 2D mode, indicating that the buffer layer has been annealed, ramp the substrate down to 680 °C. [1-SCREEN] Then, grow a 300-nm-thick high-temperature ZnO layer in about 140 minutes.
 [2-SCREEN]